 – Settings – Swipe down from the top of the screen to show Quick Settings to manage Wi-Fi, brightness, and other settings.

-– Search – In the Search bar type the search words, and then tap Libraries, Stores, or Web to search for your items, shop for items, or search the web.
+- Search – In the Search bar, type the search words, and then tap Libraries, Stores, or Web.
+This way, you will be able to search for your items, shop for items, or search the web.

 - Favorites – Tap the Favorites icon from Home to view apps and content you’ve marked as your favorites.
 To mark your content as a favorite, press and hold the item, and then tap Add to Favorites.

-The notifications window has a toggle to adjust settings
+The notifications window has a toggle to adjust settings.
+A few things to note are:

-- It is easy to lock the screen in
+- It makes it easy to lock the screen and still get the notifications you do and don’t want.

-- default notifications on incoming e-mails may not be really valuable when in a meeting
+- Default notifications on incoming e-mails may not be very valuable when occupied with a meeting or other engagement.

-- On-screen screen capture button for you to write about the Android application
+- The on-screen capture button for you to write about the Android application.

-- A series of quick launch apps will pop up at the tap of the screen, without getting adjustable, making it easy for the manager, calendar, world clock, pen memo, calculator, and music player
+- A series of quick launch apps will pop up at the top of the screen but aren’t adjustable.
+This makes it easy to use the manager, calendar, world clock, pen memo, calculator, and music player

 – Built-in 4,000mAh battery